 G.A.I.N. – powered by Lowe’s

-Shepherd’s Center of Charlotte has completed another phase in their G.A.I.N. journey, sponsored by NTT: their migration to SharePoint with volunteers from AmerisourceBergen and Xcoobee.
-As a result of this work, SCC anticipates being able to increase the reach of their services to more seniors.
+AmerisourceBergen and Xcoobee skilled volunteers completed another phase in Shepherd’s Center of Charlotte’s G.A.I.N. journey, sponsored by NTT.
+Their migration to SharePoint will result in an increase in the reach of their services to more seniors.

 Shepherd’s Center of Charlotte (SCC) creates connections for seniors to reduce the negative impact of social isolation.
 By providing learning opportunities, social activities and critical support services, SCC strives to improve life in Charlotte.